INFORMSJoC/2022.0239/scripts/README.md

 Here are the script and source codes needed to replicate the fat polygon of Figure 12 and the 500-gon ill-behaved example of Figure 13 in the paper "Largest Volume Inscribed Rectangles in Convex Sets Defined by Finite Number of Inequalities".
 A third random example of a 10-gon is also provided.

-To replicate the first example make sure the following line is uncommneted and the other examples are commented:
+To replicate the first example make sure you use the following lines and the other examples are commented:
 <br />
 <br />
 ```